-This organ is located in the gastrointestinal tract, between the stomach and the large intestine.
+This organ is located between the stomach and the large intestine in the gastrointestinal tract.

 Functionally, the small intestine is primarily involved in the digestion and absorption of nutrients.
-It receives pancreatic secretions and bile through the hepatopancreatic duct that helps with its functions.
+It receives pancreatic secretions and bile through the hepatopancreatic duct, which helps with its functions.

-The histological structure of the small intestine is similar to that of other organs of the digestive tract.
+The histological structure of the small intestine is similar to that of other digestive tract organs.
 There are four main layers:

-- Submucosa: layer of connective tissue that contains blood vessels, lymphatics, and the submucosal plexus.
+- The submucosa is a layer of connective tissue containing blood vessels, lymphatics, and the submucosal plexus.

 - Adventitia (outermost layer): composed of fibroblasts and collagen freely arranged, with the vessels and nerves that cross it.
 Most of the adventitia of the small intestine is covered by mesothelium and is commonly called serous.

-The small intestine is the main absorption site in the gastrointestinal tract and therefore has several modifications to aid its function.
+The small intestine is the leading absorption site in the gastrointestinal tract and therefore has several modifications to aid its function.

-The mucosa and submucosa form large numbers of folds (or folds) arranged in a circular fashion in the lumen (hence called circular folds).
-In addition, the stems contain microvilli to further increase the surface area, which increases absorption.
+The mucosa and submucosa form many folds (or folds) arranged circularly in the lumen (hence called circular folds).
+In addition, the stems contain microvilli to increase further the surface area, which increases absorption.

 The epithelium of the small intestine lines the luminal surface.
 There are several components of the epithelium:

-- Enterocytes: tall columnar cells, which have an absorption function.
-They contain brush-edge enzymes on the surface that have an important digestive function.
+- Enterocytes: tall columnar cells which have an absorption function.
+They contain brush-edge enzymes on the surface that have an essential digestive role.

 - Goblet cells: exocrine glands that secrete mucin.